-So, what’s your credit score?
+So, is this elusive credit score we speak of?
 First, a credit score is a three-digit number between 300 and 850; the higher the number the better.
 There are a lot of credit scoring models out there, but most follow a range of 300 to 850.

-If you want to know how strong your credit is, you’ll need to know your credit score.
-You can find out by obtaining a free credit report.
+Knowing your credit score is a good thing.
+Having good or bad credit will drive your life decisions.
+You can find out your score by obtaining a free credit report.
 A credit score is calculated by using information that is contained in each of your credit reports from the three major credit bureaus: Equifax, Experian, and TransUnion.

-Credit is a necessary evil these days whether you like it or not.
-After recognizing that fact, your job is to maintain your credit report in order to obtain your financial objectives in life.
+While none of us wants to have a poor credit score, that makes it our job to maintain our credit report in order to obtain your financial objectives in life.

-Keep your credit clean by avoiding late payments, maintaining a healthy number of credit accounts, and letting your timely payments build up over time.
+One of the ways to continue to build credit is to maintain a healthy number of credit accounts and avoid late payments.
 And, of course, you can always improve an average credit score by making all payments on-time, keeping debts low and adding new accounts as you can handle them.

 Contact a licensed housing specialist now!
 602-429-6789